-CBOE Holdings Inc. (CBOE) named a former Securities and Exchange Commission lawyer to oversee compliance at its exchanges, a month after announcing a federal inquiry and the resignation of a senior executive.
+CBOE Holdings Inc. (CBOE:US) named a former Securities and Exchange Commission lawyer to oversee compliance at its exchanges, a month after announcing a federal inquiry and the resignation of a senior executive.

 Alexandra M. Albright, an attorney with Kirkland & Ellis LLP, will start April 23 as chief compliance officer, the Chicago-based company said today in a statement.
 Albright worked at the SEC from 2001 to 2006, most recently in the enforcement division’s office of market surveillance.
 The exchange operator has posted 10 job descriptions since early March for regulatory and surveillance positions it wants to fill, its website shows.